jasenmichael/jasenmichael/README.md

 ---

-when a post(or multiple posts) is made, or a scheduled post -> it triggers a build
+when a post(or multiple posts) is made, or a scheduled post -> it triggers a build and runs preBuild.js

 preBuild.js does =>

-- run add social_posts, adds to top of queue
+- run add social-[posts], adds to top of queue
-  - loads social_posts.json
+  - loads social-[posts].json
-  - gets all content posts if (queued && post_to_social && !published)) && not already in social_posts
+  - gets all content posts if (queued && postToSocial && published)) && not already in queue (social-[posts].json)
-  - add to queue
+  - add to queue (social-[posts].json)
-  - change file json - queued, post_to_social, published)
+  - change content file (json/md) - (!queued, !post_to_social, published)
+  - does nothing to queue if no new social-posts
 - run queue

 ---

-generate post_to_social.json
---- get all content photos with -
---- read social.json, add tiems not already in file

-post -- runs prebuild post script
----- gets all posts
----- make post
----- scheduler
---- get posts only (queued && post_to_social && !published), sort by created
---- change queued && post_to_social && published

-     zapier runs trigger if posts_to_social data changed
+zapier scheduler runs build at times

+- this will add items to queue zapier posts to social media if social\_[posts].json has new items